 Is a remarkable scheduling tool that includes many features.

-Some of the features you can find inside Tailwind includes Smart Scheduling, Content Discovery, Tribes, Analytics & Monitoring, Education and Hashtag Suggestions, amongst others.
+Some of the features you can find inside Tailwind include Smart Scheduling, Content Discovery, Tribes, Analytics & Monitoring, Education, and Hashtag Suggestions, amongst others.

 This platform has become so instrumental that close to 150,000 bloggers and agencies rely on it today to supercharge their visual marketing efforts.

 It has made work easier for the users.
 We no longer have to pin our content blindly on Pinterest.

 It analyzes your pins and shows you how people interact with them.

 In addition, it gives you an indication of your performing pins, the under-performing ones, and your best boards.
 This means that you can schedule your pins more logically.